splunk/public-o11y-docs/gdi/get-data-in/connect/aws/aws-api-notice.rst

   :description: Deprecation notice for the AWS integration GetMetricStatistics API.

-.. note:: Splunk will remove support for the GetMetricStatistics API after May 1, 2023.
+.. note:: Splunk will remove support for the GetMetricStatistics API on May 1, 2023.

 Splunk Observability Cloud provides a unified view into metrics, traces, and logs coming from various sources via integrations with third party services, including AWS integrations.